OpenDSA/OpenDSA/RST/source/Intro.rst

 What OpenDSA is.

-What browsers we support (or don't).
+What browsers we support: Chrome, Firefox, Safari.
+We do not support Internet Explorer.

+How to register.
 How to log in.
 What you can do when you log in.
 How to log out.

 Overview of major elements: Modules, slideshows, various types of exercises.

 Detail the major elements, including images as necessary to show how to use things.

+The concept of "proficiency" and credit, both for elements and for modules.

 Scoring mechanism.
-How to recognize that you have credit.
+How to recognize that you have credit:
+* Check marks on mini-slideshows
+* Streak bar on KA exercises
+* Score on JSAV proficiency exercises